vedantp0310/backend_django_pro/README.md

 #############################################################################################################################################################################################################################################################################

-so  see  the best project in backend and easy to excusion of  real time use in boold donet app and production rady ......
+so  see  the best project in the backend and easy to the exclusion of  real-time use in Boold donet app and production ready......

 #############################################################################################################################################################################################################################################################################